Land Acknowledgment

 We also acknowledge the Upper Canada Treaties signed in regards to this land, which include Treaty #29 and Treaty #45 ½.

 We recognize First Peoples’ continued stewardship of the land and water as well as the historical and ongoing injustices they face in Canada.
-We accept responsibility as a public institution and as treaty people to renew relationships with First Nation, Métis, and Inuit people through reconciliation, community service, and respect.
+We accept responsibility as a public institution and as treaty people to renew relationships with First Nation, Métis, and Inuit Peoples through reconciliation, community service, and respect.

 Pronunciation Guide